-- 26.1 The Sponsor agrees to indemnify the Minister from and against any: - cost or liability incurred by the Minister; or (a) - loss or expense incurred by the Minister in dealing with any claim against it including legal costs and expenses on a solicitor/own client basis and the cost of time spent, resources used or disbursements paid by the Minister,
+- 26.1 The Sponsor agrees to indemnify the Minister from and against any: - (a) cost or liability incurred by the Minister; or - (b) loss or expense incurred by the Minister in dealing with any claim against it including legal costs and expenses on a solicitor/own client basis and the cost of time spent, resources used or disbursements paid by the Minister,

-- any act or omission by the Sponsor or its Personnel in connection with this Agreement; or (c) - any breach of its Sponsorship obligations as an Approved Sponsor or warranties under this Agreement; (d) any breach of its Sponsorship obligations as an Approved are irrespective of whether there was fault on the part of the person whose conduct gave rise to that liability, loss or damage, or loss or expense. - 26.2 The Sponsor's liability to indemnify the Minister under clause 26.1 will be reduced proportionately to the extent that any breach of this Agreement by the Minister or any act or omission involving fault on the part of the Minister contributed to the relevant cost, liability, loss, damage, or expense. - 26.3 The right of the Minister to be indemnified under clause 26.1 is in addition to, and not exclusive of, any other right, power or remedy provided by law, but the Minister is not entitled to be compensated in excess of the amount of the relevant cost, liability, loss, damage, or expense.
-26.4 In clause 26.1:

-(a) "the Minister" includes officers, employees agents contract stoff or professional. (b) "Personnel" means a party's officers, employees agents contract stoff or professional. - - "Personnel" means a party's officers, employees, agents, contract staff or professional advisers (b) engaged in, or in relation to, the performance or management of this Agreement; - 26.5 Clause 26.1 will survive six (6) years from the expiration or termination of this Agreement.
+- (c) any act or omission by the Sponsor or its Personnel in connection with this Agreement; or - (d) any breach of its Sponsorship obligations as an Approved Sponsor or warranties under this Agreement, irrespective of whether there was fault on the part of the person whose conduct gave rise to that liability, loss or damage, or loss or expense. - 26.2 The Sponsor's liability to indemnify the Minister under clause 26.1 will be reduced proportionately to the extent that any breach of this Agreement by the Minister or any act or omission involving fault on the part the Minister contributed to the relevant cost, liability, loss, damage, or expense. - 26.3 The right of the Minister to be indemnified under clause 26.1 is in addition to, and not exclusive of, any other right, power or remedy provided by law, but the Minister is not entitled to be compensated in excess of the amount of the relevant cost, liability, loss, damage, or expense. - 26.4 In clause 26.1: - (a) "the Minister" includes officers, employees and agents of the Minister; and - (b) "Personnel" means a party's officers, employees, agents, contract staff or professional advisers engaged in, or in relation to, the performance or management of this Agreement; - 26.5 Clause 26.1 will survive six (6) years from the expiration or termination of this Agreement.